anima-wg/brski-discovery/draft-eckert-anima-brski-discovery.md

 Note too, that because both Instances share the same port number 4555 (and hence TCP socket), they both have to be provided by the same BRSKI application.
 If two separate applications where to be started on the dame host, one for "rrm", the other for "prm", then they would have separate sockets and hence port numbers.

----
-Notes from Esko: DNS-SD working group - SRP currently draft in final review. some text for discover of local domain or domains... simpler devices = default domain name.

-some thread context examples ?

-CoAP registration directory - RFC to register. resorce directory can unicast or multicast could be multihop multicast...

-"/b/rv" -> resource name in COAP is endpoint

-our strings -> boolean flags...

-brski-ae: trying to make inband definition default and point to brski-disovery as "enhanced".

-can discovery also include port number ? awkward mechanism "endpoint" = ip-address + port number include complete server and port number..., scheme and port...

-annotate resources is possible, e.g.: title, explaining (adds to volume of data).

-TBD: deployment - lightweight end-to-end - uses CoAP
----

 ### GRASP {#grasp}